 '''

 Check whether a chaincode definition is ready to be committed on a channel.

 Usage:

 peer lifecycle chaincode checkcommitreadiness [flags]

-'''

-'''

 Flags:

+--channel-config-policy string The endorsement policy associated to this,

-→chaincode specified as a channel config policy reference
+→ chaincode specified as a channel config policy reference

 -C, --channelID string

-The channel on which this command should be
+The channel on which this command should be...

-→executed
+-execut.ed

 --collections-config string

-The fully qualified path to the collection.
+The fully qualified path to the collection

 →JSON file including the file name

 --connectionProfile string

 The fully qualified path to the connection

 →profile that provides the necessary connection information for the network.
 Note:

 →currently only supported for providing peer connection information

 -E, --endorsement-plugin string The name of the endorsement plugin to be used

 →for this chaincode

 -h, --help

 help for checkcommitreadiness

 --init-required

 Whether the chaincode requires invoking 'init'

+-n, --name string

 Name of the chaincode

--n, --name string

 -O, --output string

 The output format for query results.
-Default
+Default.

+→is human-readable plain-text. json is currently the only supported format.

+The sequence number of the chaincode

+--sequence int

+(continues on next page)